Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Threat Model and Assumptions

-Overall, our requirements are quite permissive for the attacker; it is indeed a looser set of assumptions when compared to prior techniques launching BFAs toward DNN models in high-level DL frameworks, which work in a purely white-box scenario.
-See our attack details in \S~\ref{subsec:attack}.
+While RH and similar hardware fault injection techniques are employed to steal DNN's model weights in recent works~\cite{rakin2022deepsteal,hector2023fault} (a different attack objective, as indicated in the 2nd column in \T~\ref{tab:threat}), they require a portion of the victim's labeled training dataset~\cite{rakin2022deepsteal,hector2023fault}; we have no such requirements because training data is often, if not always, more confidential than the trained weights.
+Moreover, their recovered weights do \textit{not} reduce the requirement for victim's weight knowledge in weight-targeting BFAs, because they are only functionally similar to the actual weights and cannot aid the attacker's gradient computation.

-\parh{Attacker's Goal.}~For DNN models in DL frameworks, their weights are often stored in a so-called ``weights file.''
-Existing works assume the full knowledge of the victim DNN models, and accordingly, they strive to flip bits in that weights file.
-As noted in \F~\ref{fig:exe}, attacking other components appears technically challenging and unscalable~\cite{puddu2022lack}: DNN models are interpreted in the DL framework, forming a complex runtime environment.
-Attacking certain bits in the process memory space may likely lead to unexpected behaviors instead of a deterministic attack controlled by the attacker.
+Our attack does not need (even read-only) access to the victim's files as in prior works~\cite{Yao2020DeepHammer,rakin2021t}, and thanks to the compact nature of DNN executables, we can further drop the requirement of common shared libraries between the attacker and victim~\cite{rakin2022deepsteal}; see our attack pipeline in \S~\ref{subsec:attack}.
+Overall, our requirements are quite permissive for the attacker; it is indeed a looser set of assumptions when compared to prior techniques launching BFAs toward DNN models in high-level DL frameworks, which work in a purely whitebox scenario.